fatinishraqprapya25/Articles-/JavaScript/Array Methods.md

 ## Introduction

-In JavaScript, An Array is an special type of variable that can contain a single value or more than a value of diffent types at a time.
+In JavaScript, An Array is an special type of variable that can contain a single value or more than a value of different types at a time.
 We can think of it as a collection of data stored in a variable.
 It is very easy to declare and use an array.

 For Example, you want to create a numbers Array and a colors array.